All Episodes

 So they're like, yo, let's just work together and make money.

-So this is very common for people of different groups to work together, even though sometimes it was frowned upon, and we're gonna talk about that with Lucky Luciano, okay, and Mayor Lansky here in a little bit.
+So this was very common for people of different groups to work together, even though sometimes it was frowned upon.

 At the turn of the century, the foundations had been laid for an era of lawlessness in the heart of the United States.

-But it would be two decades later that a certain constitutional amendment would pass, allowing the mobsters of America to explode in prominence, and initiating an age of criminal kings who ruled by right of barley, hops, and rye.
+But it would be two decades later that a certain constitutional amendment would pass, allowing the mobsters of America to explode in prominence and initiating an age of criminal kings who ruled by right of barley, hops, and rye.

 Now, guys, I want to make this very clear.

-Uh basically made alcohol illegal in the United States.
+Prohibition, okay, which basically was, I think it was the 18th Amendment, basically made alcohol illegal in the United States.

-The amount of opportunity this created for Mafia dudes to make bootleg alcohol and sell was ridiculous.
+The amount of opportunity this created for mafia dudes to make bootleg alcohol and sell was ridiculous.

-and it allowed them to Take this money and invest it into other legitimate businesses and become very, very wealthy, where they had influence over politicians, law enforcement, and government officials.
+And it allowed them to take this money and invest it into other legitimate businesses and become very, very wealthy, where they had influence over politicians, law enforcement, and government officials.

 Dating back to the colonial era, America was a nation that loved its liquor.

-In lieu of access to clean water and unable to afford tea and coffee, the beverage of choice for the average Yankee was a nice cool tankard of beer.
+In lieu of access to clean water and unable to afford tea and coffee, the beverage of choice for the average Yankee was a nice, cool tankard of beer.

 However, it was also a nation founded by Puritans.